-NOTICE OF ANNUAL MEETING OF SHAREHOLDERS
+NOTICE OF ANNUAL AND SPECIAL MEETING OF SHAREHOLDERS

-NOTICE IS HEREBY GIVEN that the Annual Meeting (the "Meeting") of the holders of common shares (the "Shareholders") of Potash Ridge Corporation (the "Corporation") will be held at the offices of Davies Ward Phillips & Vineberg LLP located at 155 Wellington Street West, 40th Floor, Toronto, ON, M5V 3J7, on June 22, 2017 at 10:00 a.m.
+NOTICE IS HEREBY GIVEN that the Annual Meeting (the "Meeting") of the holders of common shares (the "Shareholders") of Potash Ridge Corporation (the "Corporation") will be held at the offices of Aird & Berlis LLP located at Brookfield Place, 181 Bay Street, Suite 1800, Toronto, Ontario M5J 2T9, on June 6, 2018 at 11:00 a.m.
 (Toronto time) for the following purposes:

-- 1. to receive the financial statements of the Corporation for its financial year ended December 31, 2016, together with the report of the auditors thereon; - 2. to elect the directors of the Corporation for the ensuing year; - 3. to reappoint the auditors of the Corporation for the ensuing year and authorize the directors to fix the auditors' remuneration; and - 4. to transact such other business as may properly come before the Meeting or any adjournment or postponement thereof.
+- 1. to receive the financial statements of the Corporation for its financial year ended December 31, 2017, together with the report of the auditors thereon; - 2. to elect the directors of the Corporation for the ensuing year; - 3. to reappoint the auditors of the Corporation for the ensuing year and authorize the directors to fix the auditors' remuneration; - 4. to re-approve the Corporation's stock option plan in accordance with the requirements of the Toronto Stock Exchange; - 5. to consider, and if thought advisable, pass a special resolution authorizing the board of directors of the Corporation (the "Board"), in its sole discretion, to change the name of the Corporation to SOPerior Fertilizer Corp., or such other similar name as the Board determines, in its sole discretion, and as may be approved by the applicable regulatory authorities (including the Toronto Stock Exchange) and permitted by the Director appointed under the Business Corporations Act (Ontario); and - 6. to transact such other business as may properly come before the Meeting or any adjournment or postponement thereof.